Rheumatoid Arthritis: Treatments

 While experts don’t know why the immune system behaves the way it does in people with rheumatoid arthritis, they believe there are some lifestyle factors that can affect the risk of developing it.

 If you smoke, eat a lot of red meat and drink a lot of coffee, your risk of developing rheumatoid arthritis is higher than average.
-Meanwhile, Arthritis Research UK claims those who have a high vitamin C intake and who drink alcohol in moderation are less likely to develop rheumatoid arthritis.
+Meanwhile, Arthritis Research UK claims those who have a high vitamin C intake and who drink alcohol in moderation are less likely to develop rheumatoid arthritis (ii).

 There may also be a genetic element to the disease since those with a family history of rheumatoid arthritis are thought to have a higher risk of developing it than average.
-However, even if you have an identical twin with the disease your risk of developing rheumatoid arthritis is just one in five.

 Hormones are also thought to be implicated, since rheumatoid arthritis is more common in women than men (though the hormone link is yet to be proven).